This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What’s so great?
 For starters, it’s very lightweight at just 10 lbs and extremely narrow.
 It’s even a hair narrower than the Cosco Scenera Next.
 But unlike the Scenera, the Baby Trend Trooper will fit most kids until until around age 6.
 The price tag is higher, but you’ll get about double the use from it!
 The Trooper also has a few different padding configurations available (some with weight limits, some totally optional) including a body pillow, a head pillow and harness pads.

-The Trooper won’t last quite as long as the Evenflo Sonus 65 for forward-facing, but the more compact shape could make that trade off worth it for many families.
+The Trooper won’t last quite as long as the Evenflo Sonus 65 (below) for forward-facing, but the more compact shape could make that trade off worth it for many families.
+This is the best travel carseat for families who need to fit 3-across on a budget, with the added benefit that they’ll only have to learn the rules for a single seat.

-The manual itself is extremely useful.
-Truly!
-There’s a page with clear cleaning instructions for each part.
+The manual includes a page with clear cleaning instructions for each part.
 There’s another page that lays out the rules for various padding that comes with the seat.
 There’s a quick safety checklist for parents to review.
 The manual is full of easy-to-digest information to help parents use their car seat correctly.
+Be sure to read it for the seat’s many adjustments.
 There’s even a QR code to scan that gives direct access to installation videos.

 Safety 1st Guide 65/Cosco Mighty Fit 65 review